Connect with us

 Advertisement

-SP: Miller Zell has been a very forward-thinking company in concentrating on a niche in retail graphics and evolving its business to be much more than a printer.
+SP: Miller Zell has been a very forward-thinking company in concentrating on a niche in and evolving its business to be much more than a printer.
 I think that’s a mindset that will be helpful to other SGIA members.

 FB: That’s Sandy Miller’s particular genius in seeing that need and really investing and building a company around the notion that you should vertically integrate into this market.
 It started, I believe, with beefing up the creative [services], but over the years, they added a number of other things, such as shopper insight and consumer strategy at the front end, even before the creative development.
 How do you design environments that make people want to shop and create the best possible space for your brand?
 They added installation services, with staff in just about every state.
 They do thousands of full-store implementations every year.
 Digital signage is one of the more recent add-ons, and they have also added single-source provider services.
 I think I can say that they are still a print company to a large extent, but they’re really a retail services company.
 That’s how they’re seen, that’s how they bill themselves, and what ties all of that together is that they have really good project management.
 Having been on the printing side of their business, I’d say they still consider themselves as having a screen-printing heart with a lot of digital appendages.
 It’s been an interesting transformation for them.